Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Malle's conjecture over function fields

 Let $(X,f,\tau)$ be an element of $\Sigma$, let $D \in \A^1/\F_q$ be its branch locus, and let $U$ be the complement of $D$ in $\A^1$.
 Then the \'{e}tale fundamental group $\pi_1^{\et}(U)$ fits into an exact sequence \beq 1 \ra \pi_1^{\et}(\bar{U}) \ra \pi_1^{\et}(U) \ra \Gal(\Fqbar/\F_q) \ra 1 \eeq where $\bar{U}$ is the base change of $U$ to $\Fqbar$.
 This sequence affords an outer action of $\Gal(\Fqbar/\F_q)$ on $\pi_1^{\et}(\bar{U})$.
 Write $F$ for an element of $\pi_1^{\et}(U)$ projecting to Frobenius in $\Gal(\Fqbar/\F_q)$.

 Write $\Sigma_U$ for the subset of $\Sigma$ consisting of covers whose branch locus is $D$.
 Any $(X,f,\tau) \in \Sigma_U$ is \'{e}tale when restricted to $U$; indeed, $\Sigma_U$ may be identified with the set of \'{e}tale $G$-covers of $U$ with local monodromy of type $c$.
-In other words, $\Sigma_U$ is in bijection with the set of conjugacy classes of surjective homomorphisms \beq \phi: \pi_1^{\et}(U) \ra G \eeq which send tame inertia generators at each geometric point of $D$ to $c$, and which remain surjective after restriction to $\pi_1^{\et}(\bar{U})$.
+In other words, $\Sigma_U$ is in bijection with the set of conjugacy classes of surjective homomorphisms \beq \phi: \pi_1^{\et}(U) \ra G \eeq which send the specified tame inertia generators at each geometric point of $D$ (precisely: the generators specified by our choice of a generator of $\Zhat(1)$) to $c$, and which remain surjective after restriction to $\pi_1^{\et}(\bar{U})$.
 (This last condition is imposed by the requirement that $X$ is geometrically connected.)

 On the other hand, suppose $x$ is a point of $\Hn_{G,n}^c(\F_q)$.
 The image of $x$ under the finite morphism $\pi$ from $\Hn_{G,n}^c$ to the configuration space $\UU_n$ of $n$ points on $\A^1$ (as in \cite[4.11 ii)]{romagnywewers}) parametrizes a configuration of $n$ points in $\A^1$; since $\UU_n$ is a fine moduli space, $\pi(x)$ corresponds to a divisor $D \in \A^1/\F_q$ -- or, what is the same, an open subscheme $U=\A^1-D$.
 The $\Fqbar$ points of the corresponding fiber $\pi^{-1}(\pi(x))$ parametrize the set of \'{e}tale $G$-covers of $\bar{U}/\Fqbar$ with local monodromy of type $c$.
 The $\F_q$-rational points of $\pi^{-1}(\pi(x))$ are just the points of $\pi^{-1}(\pi(x))$ which are fixed by the action of $\Gal(\Fqbar/\F_q)$; that is, they are those conjugacy classes of surjective homomorphisms \beq \pi_1^{\et}(\bar{U}) \ra G \eeq which are preserved under the outer action of $\Gal(\Fqbar/\F_q)$ on $\pi_1^{\et}(\bar{U})$.